nicolacimmino/PLC-14500/assembler/README.md

 ## Transferring to the board

 The toolchain doesn't currently provide a method of sending out software to the board.
-Since the bootloader just expects 256 bytes to load in RAM, in Windoes you can send the bin file simply with:
+Since the bootloader just expects 256 bytes to load in RAM, in Windows you can send the bin file simply with:

 ````
 copy test1.bin com3 /B